My Awarded Projects

 Max DuykersBrooklyn, NY

-Max Giteck Duykers is a composer whose work is dedicated to unusual beauty, unique forms, and collaborative processes.
+Max Giteck Duykers is a composer whose work is dedicated to unusual beauty, unique forms, and collaborative projects.
 He frequently incorporates technology in performance in a manner which gives the performers room for individual expression.
 A veteran of multidisciplinary performance, Duykers is also interested in reworking developmental processes for artists to find their collective “sweet spot” and produce work which is personal, confronting, and starkly beautiful.

 Margaret Lancaster, flutes